Fortitude (King): Information

-The sculpture was unveiled on April 28, 1979, at 3:15pm by members of Delta Sigma Theta, to honor the founders of the service sorority.
+The sculpture was unveiled on April 28, 1979, at 3:15 p.m. by members of Delta Sigma Theta, to honor the founders of the service sorority.
 The sculpture is described as symbolizing "the attributes of strength, courage, hope, wisdom, beauty and femininity as depicted by the 22 founders of Delta Sigma Theta".
 In 1986, the sorority gifted small versions of Fortitude to Winnie Mandela, Leah Tutu and Dorothy Boesak.

 On July 11, 2013, the sorority dedicated Fortitude Plaza, surrounding the sculpture, as a gift to Howard University.
 The Plaza was designed by four female architectural students at Howard University.
 The design was based on the original landscape work of David Williston, who designed the space in 1932.

 Condition

 This sculpture was surveyed in 1993 for its condition and was described, as "well maintained".